DelphinusLab/delphinus-slack-alert/README.md

 ### How to test slack alert and its config

 You could modify the src/test-config.json and run `npm test` command to trigger a test error.
-If it succeeds, the aimed slack channel could receive a message of this error.
+If it succeeds, the target slack channel should receive a message of this error.